flexera-public/policy_templates/compliance/aws/instances_without_fnm_agent/README.md

 Provider tag value to match this policy: `aws` , `flexera_fnms`

+- Credential type for fnms:

+  - *API Key* - For FNMS Cloud  -  (*Location*:header, *Type*: Bearer)

+  or
+  - *NTLM* - For On Premise FNMS

-Required permissions in the provider:
+Required permissions in the provider aws:

 ```javascript
  {